 Finally click Layer > Flatten Image and crop as required.
 Make any other minor adjustments – perhaps the dodge and burn tools, or adjust colour saturation –and save the final image with a different file name.

 David Tolliday won the Astronomy Photographer of the Year 2015 Sir Patrick Moore Award for Best Newcomer with this image.
-This guide originally appeared in the October 2016 issue of BBC Sky at Night Magazine.
+His image processing guide originally appeared in the October 2016 issue of BBC Sky at Night Magazine.